Binh Chau National Forest – Green Escape in Southern Vietnam

-A field study of the fauna of Binh Chau-Phuoc Buu Nature Reserve was carried out in March 2000 by the Institute of Ecology and Biological Resources.
-Le Xuan Canh et al. (2000) report that the nature reserve is home to 49 mammal species, 106 bird species, 38 reptile species, and 12 amphibian species.
-Among them are a number of species that are threatened or considered threatened worldwide, including the Pale-capped Pigeon (Columba punicea), the Siamese Fireback (Lophura diardi), and the Bear Macaque (Macaca arctoides).
+In March 2000, a comprehensive field survey of the fauna in Binh Chau–Phuoc Buu Nature Reserve was conducted by the Institute of Ecology and Biological Resources.
+According to Le Xuan Canh et al. (2000), the reserve supports a rich diversity of wildlife, including 49 species of mammals, 106 bird species, 38 reptile species, and 12 amphibian species.
+Several of these animals are globally threatened or near-threatened, such as the Pale-capped Pigeon (Columba punicea), the Siamese Fireback (Lophura diardi), and the Bear Macaque (Macaca arctoides).
+This remarkable biodiversity makes it especially worthwhile to visit Binh Chau National Forest, whether for ecological research or nature-based exploration, and serves as a strong foundation for designing a sustainable Binh Chau forest itinerary.

 Read more: Nightlife In Vung Tau: Best Things To Do